 3.1) Preparation of plant materials for solid-state NMR

-3.1.1) Uniformly 13C-labeled plants could be directly purchased from isotope-labeling companies or produced in-house using 13CO2 supplies in a growth chamber or 13C-glucose medium as described previously46,47.
+3.1.1) Uniformly 13C-labeled plants are directly purchased from isotope-labeling companies or produced in-house using 13CO2 supplies in a growth chamber or 13C-glucose medium as described previously46,47.

-Note: 13C-glucose can only be used in dark growth to avoid the introduction of 12C to the samples.
+Note: 13C-glucose can only be used in dark growth to avoid the introduction of 12C by photosynthesis.

-3.1.2) Cut the uniformly 13C labeled plant material into small pieces (typically a few mm in dimension) using a laboratory razor blade.21,46
+3.1.2) Cut the uniformly 13C labeled plant material into small pieces (typically a few mm in dimension) using a laboratory razor blade.

+Note: Depending on the purpose, the extracted cell walls are sometimes used for structural characterization and the detailed protocols are reported in previous studies21,46.

-3.1.3) If the sample was previously dried, add 100 µL water to 30 mg of plant materials in an Eppendorf tube, vortex, equilibrate at room temperature for 1 day.
+3.1.3) If the sample was previously dried, add 100 µL water to 30 mg of plant materials in a 1.5 mL microcentrifuge tube, vortex, equilibrate at room temperature for 1 day.
 Centrifuge at 4000 x g for 10 mins and remove the excess water using a pipette.

 3.1.4) If the sample was never-dried at any point, the sample can be directly used without further treatment.